 Follow the link below to submit your application to JUC.Click here to apply!

-*All Itineraries are subject to change due to instructor or
+*All itineraries are subject to change due to logistical

 Jerusalem Off-Campus Housing